Nibbels/sanlight-mesh-bluez-poc/docs/MQTT_API.md

 - `liveBrightnessPercentEstimate` is the empirical calculation `raw / 10`.

 The estimate is useful for relative automation and comparison, but it is not a calibrated watt, photon-flux or PPFD measurement.
-Keep the raw value available until the scale is confirmed across more hardware and firmware versions.
+The raw value remains available for full vendor-response validation, compatibility and comparisons across more hardware and firmware versions.

 `liveVerified=false` means no valid current live-status sample accompanied the latest update.
 In that case the live value fields are omitted.
 Older MQTT API v1